Simca 8: The engine

-Shortly before it was replaced in 1951, the Simca 8 had acquired, in September 1949, the Fiat designed 1,221 cc engine which would also be employed its successor, the popular 7CV Simca 9 Aronde.
+In September 1949, not long before being replaced in 1951, the Simca 8 acquired the Fiat designed, 1,221 cc engine which would also be employed for its successor, the Simca 9 Aronde.
+Sold as the Simca 8/1200, this model develops 41 PS and received a redesigned front end.

 The body

 At launch only two bodies were offered, these being a 4-door "berline" (saloon/sedan) and a 2-door cabriolet.
 This contrasted with the Simca's Italian cousin for which a wider range of bodies was available from the start and it also marked a departure from the strategy followed by Simca themselves with the predecessor model, the Simca-Fiat 6CV which had been offered with almost as wide a range of body variants as its Turin built relative.
 The 4-door saloon body was unusual in that there was no central pillar between the front doors, hinged at the front, and the rear doors, hinged at the back, permitting particularly easy access when a front and rear door were opened simultaneously.
 In 1937 the Simca 8 4-door Berline was priced at 23,900 Francs for a "Normale" version and at 25,900 Francs for a "Grande Luxe".
 The Peugeot 202 made its debut only six months later, in Spring 1938, and was priced at 21,300 Francs for a "Normale" version and at 22,500 Francs for a "Luxe".
 The cars were similar in size and power, but sales data suggest that the market found space for both of them, despite the Simca's higher price.

 The post war range became wider, with coupé, cabriolet and after 1948 estate versions listed, but these were all substantially more expensive than the berline: virtually all the cars sold were still Simca 8 Berlines, which early in 1947 were priced at 330,000 francs against 420,000 francs for the cabriolet.
-(The slightly longer but slightly slower competitor from Peugeot, the 202 was priced at 303,600 francs which included a sunroof at no extra cost.)
+Peugeot's slightly larger but also slower competitor, the 202, was priced at 303,600 francs, including a sunroof.)

-Over the course of a few years the Simca 8 underwent some grille changes, and other minor upgrades.
+In 1949, along with the engine upgrade, the Simca 8 underwent some grille revisions, and other minor upgrades.